-Goulburn Mulwaree Council acknowledges the serious health hazard of exposure to asbestos.
+Goulburn Mulwaree Council (Council) acknowledges the serious health hazard of exposure to asbestos.

 In Australia, asbestos was gradually phased out of building materials in the 1980s and the supply and installation of asbestos containing goods has been prohibited since 31 December 2003.
 Yet asbestos legacy materials still exist in many homes, buildings and other assets and infrastructure.
 It is estimated that one in three Australian homes contains asbestos.
 Asbestos is commonly found in buildings constructed prior to 1987.
-It is therefore likely that many homes throughout the LGA contain some asbestos products.
+It is therefore likely that many homes throughout the local government area (LGA) contain some asbestos products.